yuqing-shang/CWI-Shared-Task-2018/README.md

-# Complex Word Identification (CWI) Shared Task 2018 - Teaching
+# Complex Word Identification (CWI) Shared Task 2018

-This git repository contains a few utilities to support students on the COM4513 and COM6513 modules at the University of Sheffield attempt the Complex Word Identification Shared Task 2018.
+On the basis of given datasets and utilities, this git repository contains imporved system to attempt the Complex Word Identification Shared Task 2018.

-The task consists of predicting which words could be **difficult** and which could be *easy* for a non-native speaker, e.g.:

-> "Both China and the Philippines **flexed** their *muscles* on Monday."

-For details of the task, see [CWI Shared Task 2018](https://sites.google.com/view/cwisharedtask2018/)

-For this class project, we will be tackling the **binary classification task** for the **monolingual English** and **monolingual Spanish** tracks.

-We provide the official training, development and test splits of the datasets for both languages.

-You will have to use the development data to evaluate your approach's performance and suitability during development.
-The sentences in this subset are disjoint from (i.e. do not appear in) the training data.
-The test data will not be released until week 10.

 ## Questions/Issues